Isaac Keesing: Biography

-In 1916 Keesing began publishing a magazine, Jong Nederland, aimed at students and young people; it continued until 1932.
+In 1916, Keesing began publishing a magazine, Jong Nederland, aimed at students and young people; it continued until 1932.
 He also invented a new way of sealing letters and documents, without using sealing wax, which was patented in the Netherlands in 1919 and in the U.S. in 1922.
 In 1923, Keesing was approached by a friend, Karel Henri Broekhoff, to take over and publish a periodical bulletin issued by the International Criminal Police Commission (ICPC, later known as Interpol), on information for exchange offices, banks and police dealing with forged money and cheques.
 Keesing's periodical was known as Contrefaçons et Falsifications ("Counterfeits and Forgeries").
 He also established a Dutch language series of puzzle books, Denksport, first published in 1930, which have continued up to the present, now as part of the Keesing Media Group.
+Another company that still bears his name and is active up to this day, is Keesing Technologies, a tech company specializing in document and identity verification.
+Keesing Technologies is currently owned by IN Group.

 Keesing began publishing both Keesing's Historical Archive and Keesing's Medical Archive as periodicals in 1931.
 The Historical Archive, started in July 1931, was subtitled "Illustrated Diary of Contemporary World Events with Constantly Updated Alphabetical Index".
 The aim was to provide objective information on political and economic changes around the world, with an index updated to maintain its value as a reference work.
 It appeared as a 16-page weekly magazine, published in Dutch, English, German and French.
 The company exhibited at the Brussels International Exposition in 1935, and by the following year had expanded to have over 80 employees.
 Keesing's son, Leo Keesing (1912–1997), became a company director and in 1938 was responsible for establishing an English edition of the Medical Archive in the United States.